 I plan to fill in at least 80% of this map before I die in a far, far away part of it.

-visited 19 states (8.44%)Create your own visited map of The World or Amsterdam travel guide for Android
+visited 19 countries (8.44%)Create your own visited map of The World

 -Music: I love exploring the world of music, enjoy almost (almost!) every kind of music and am beginning to learn guitar